-Figure 15: Metal drain pan piped through floor or to an adequate drain.
+Figure 23 - Metal drain pan piped to drain.

 Set the water heater in place taking care not to damage the drain pan.
 When installing directly on carpet, the water heater must be installed on a wood or metal base that extends beyond the dimensions of the water heater (width and depth) by at least 3 inches (76.2 mm) in any direction.
 If the water heater is installed on carpet in an alcove or closet, the entire floor must be covered by a wood or metal panel.